 4) Run System Restore

-This option facilitates in restoring the previous system configuration without losing files.
+This option facilitates restoring the previous system configuration without losing files.
 Follow these steps to perform the above:

 1- Go to SETTINGS > UPDATE & SECURITY.